-Fat burning and muscle building exercises should be done together for the best results.
-If you work on muscle building without body fat reduction, then the more developed muscle pushes the breast and fatty tissue out further, which in many cases defeats the purpose.
+Fat-burning and muscle-building exercises should be done together for the best results.
+If you work on increasing muscle mass without body fat reduction, then the more developed muscle pushes the breast and fatty tissue out further, which in many cases defeats the purpose.

 Absolutely!
 Gynecomastia nutrition is a critical step in improving the appearance of gynecomastia.
 The goal of a targeted gynecomastia diet is to add foods that increase testosterone and reduce estrogen.
 So, combining cardiovascular exercise, muscle enhancement, and gynecomastia nutrition will provide maximum benefits.

 What if Exercise Does Not Help to Reshape My Chest?

 When a consistent workout routine does not significantly improve your chest appearance to your satisfaction, you may consider consulting a plastic surgeon who specializes in gynecomastia surgery.